kmcgillivray/kmcgillivray.github.io/resume/index.md

 Graphic Designer/Web Developer (2012 – present)

-* Design and produce a wide range of websites, print materials, visual identities, photography, and audio
+* Design and produce websites, print materials, visual identities, photography, and audio
 * Maintain collaborative relationships with clients and vendors
-* Increased web development efficiency, collaborationa and quality by training web team in iterative development practices
+* Increased web development efficiency, collaboration, and quality by training web team in iterative development practices
 * Trained web team in new development skills and tools like Git, responsive design, Jekyll and Statamic
 * Shared essential new design, photography and typography skills with coworkers to improve overall agency design quality, effectiveness and aesthetic